DumplingIsNice/Baggage-Handling-System-Group-4/README.md

 ### Instructions

-To run this fbdk project...
-TBD
+To run this fbdk project
+ - Navigate to `docs/fbdk/fbdk`
+ - Click on `openFBDK.sh` to open up FBDK program

 Install `openjdk 11.0.16` or other java SDK/JRE compatible to the provided FBDK version.
 - Launch the application...